runtools/run/docs/content/introduction/sharing-a-resource.md

 run
 ```

-You can see all the available attributes, and among them, there are two that are mandatory – `id` and `version`.
+You can see all the available attributes, and among them, there are two that are mandatory: `id` and `version`.
 So let's add them:

 ```json
 {